20 soccer drills for coaches and players 2026

 Defensive resources and posture

-Here, as defensive resources, we must differentiate between regular attack and tackling.
+Here, as defensive resources, we must differentiate between normal tackling and tackling.
 In the first, which could be any move to steal the ball from the opponent, it is not necessary to go to the ground.
-Tackling, on the other hand, is that movement in which the defender, as a last resort, crawls across the turf to scratch the opponent’s ball.
+Tackling, on the other hand, is that movement in which the defender, as a last resort, crawls on the turf to scratch the opponent’s ball.

-It is difficult to find videos of specific exercises for either of them.
-Perhaps the smartest thing to do is to look for lessons on defensive fundamentals and put them into practice by combining them with the 1-on-1 drills mentioned at the beginning of the article.
-For instance, in this regard, one of the most useful videos to explain the optimal posture of a defender is this one of Real Madrid center-back Eder Militao, on Fútbol Emotion.
+For both, it is difficult to find videos of specific exercises.
+Perhaps the smartest thing to do is to look for lessons on defensive fundamentals and put them into practice by combining them with the 1vs1 drills mentioned at the beginning of the article.
+For example, in this sense, one of the most useful videos to explain the optimal posture of a defender is this one of Real Madrid’s center back, Eder Militao, in Fútbol Emotion.

-What is explained there can be put into practice with our 1-on-1 drills, the characteristics of which we leave you here again:
+What he explains there, can be put into practice with the 1vs1 exercises, whose characteristics we leave you again here:

 ➔ Exercise level: Easy